 While cities provide more stability and lessen the likelihood of you suffering from an accident or medical emergency alone, parking your van in the wrong area could mean getting robbed or worse.

 Female solo travelers have it especially tough since criminals tend to think of them as easy targets.
-If you choose the van life, you must learn to be a light sleeper.
+If you choose van life, you must learn to be a light sleeper.

 Alternatives to Van Life

 After reading all that, you might have second thoughts about living in a van.
-It's only natural after being given many reasons why you shouldn't live on the open road.
-However, other options might suit you better if you want to experience something different than suburban life or apartment living.
+It's only natural, after being given many reasons not to live on the open road.

-There are three different types of motor homes.
-The first is Class A, which tends to have the most house-like features.
-Then, you have the slightly smaller Class Cs with more modest accommodations than Class A. Lastly, the Class B motor home will have just enough space for a toilet, a small kitchen, and a foldable bed.
+Then, you have the slightly smaller Class Cs, which offer more modest accommodations than Class A. Lastly, the Class B motorhome will have just enough space for a toilet, a small kitchen, and a fold-down bed.

 Of course, this tends to be a bit more expensive than living in a van on average, which is why people choose van life in the first place.
 But if you can scrounge up the difference, the massive improvements in comfort are more than worth it.